 Step Four: Three final images are taken.

-The Autonomic Challenge (cold stress test) is vital as the vascular (blood) vessels are close to the surface in the breast tissue.
-This test challenges the surface blood vessels to contract in healthy vessels vs. vessels that feed a cancer which oftentimes do not contract.
-This attenuation difference requires the unparalleled expertise of the Therma-Scan- trained thermologists with a second reading by Dr. Philip Hoekstra for all breast scans.
+The Autonomic Challenge (cold-water stress test), also considered a functional test, is vital for an accurate and specialized scan.
+In the breast tissue the vascular structure (blood vessels) are close to the surface.
+This test challenges the blood vessels to contract.
+Healthy vessels will contract for a period of time after you submerge your hands in cold water.
+Unhealthy vessels (those at their earliest stages of development or that grow to "feed" a disease) do not contract.
+In addition, when there is a developing cancer there is evidence of nitric oxide which causes blood vessels to expand, thereby "feeding the disease".
+Both of these mechanisms of a disease process require the unparalleled expertise of the Therma-Scan- trained thermologists with a second reading by Dr. Philip Hoekstra for all breast scans.
+Dr. Hoekstra is our Science Clinic Director and has personally read over a million scans.
 You can read more about this "functional" process on our Why Thermography page and the FAQs, and how other breast tests are structured to find later stage breast changes which are structural changes.
 A change in the physiology (function) is always preceded by any structure changes.

 When you make your appointment, we send a message to your personal email with a link to our laboratory’s on-line, secure patient history (or mail you the paperwork at your request).
 Since Therma-Scan thermology is an in-depth evaluation of the levels, patterns and behavior of the skin's temperature to achieve a meaningful evaluation, you should avoid conditions that would cause adverse influences.
 Thus we will also send you a link to our "Preparation Instructions" which explains what conditions to avoid prior to your scheduled appointment.